Physical Therapy Treatments For Tennis Elbow

 Some examples include operating machinery, using a computer, and of course, playing tennis with poor technique.

-As you can see, this is an issue related to ergonomics as much as it is athletics.
+As you can see, tennis elbow is an issue related to ergonomics as much as it is athletics.

 How Is Tennis Elbow Diagnosed?